Feb. 8, 2018

 In honor of Black History Month, New America is revisiting pieces that get to the heart of conversations we ought to be having this month—and every month.

 In the wake of the stinging defeat of our first female presidential nominee, feminists have, rightfully, taken a step back to reexamine their platform.
 But if the goal is to protest and build a broader coalitional front, intersectional feminism seems like it’s doing the opposite.
 Intersectionality alienates those who do not care—and forgive me for using this phrase—to check their privilege.
 It makes people uncomfortable.
-It forces us to call out our favorite celebrities for saying things like having a female-lead movie is more important than whitewashing.
+It forces us to call out our favorite celebrities for saying things like having a female lead in a movie is more important than whitewashing.
 Or our favorite writers for publishing yet another tone-deaf and patronizing article on black femininity (no, Serena Williams did not singlehandedly destroy equality by posing in Sports Illustrated’s swimsuit issue).
-Or even our favorite presidential candidates for relying on votes from people of color without including them in any meaningful way in their policy platform.
+Or even our favorite presidential candidates for relying on votes from people of color without including them, in any meaningful way, in their policy platform.

 It’s both comforting and disconcerting to know that this debate is nothing new.
 In 1870, when Congress passed the 15th Amendment, theoretically enabling black men to vote, white suffragists felt the best way to engender their cause nationally was to throw black people under the bus.
 Abolitionist and feminist-favorite Susan B. Anthony famously said, “I will cut off this right arm of mine before I will ever work or demand the ballot for the Negro and not the woman.”